sgost/contentconcepts-data/blog/manuscript-editing-services-for-research-papers-proofreading-copy-editing-substantive-editing-which-editing-level-should-i-select.md

 author_image: cc-logo-new.png
 author: ContentConcepts
 bio: Manuscript Editing Services
-title: Manuscript Editing Service -- Proofreading or substantive editing; which editing level should I select?
+title: Proofreading vs Editing - Which is right for me?
 date: 2020-10-20T18:30:00.000Z
 previewImage: editing-levels.png
 excerpt: When it comes to editing or proofreading research papers or